Ngwangshalom/realtime-message-update/README.md

-Create a database and import the database.sql file Edit the database connection settings in the config.php file Upload the files to your web server
+Create a database and import the database.sql file Edit the database connection settings in the config.php file Upload the files to your web server create a table with the following attributes
+CREATE TABLE comment (
+  id INT(11) NOT NULL AUTO_INCREMENT,
+  user_id INT(11) NOT NULL,
+  comment TEXT NOT NULL,
+  timestamp TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, name VARCHAR(255) NOT NULL,
+  PRIMARY KEY (id)
+);
+The id attribute is an auto-incrementing integer that serves as the primary key of the table.
+The user_id attribute is an integer that represents the ID of the user who made the comment.
+The comment attribute is a text field that stores the comment made by the user.
+The timestamp attribute is a timestamp that records the date and time the comment was made.
+The name attribute is a string that represents the name of the user who made the comment.

+You can modify the data types and sizes of the attributes as needed to suit your application.
+Additionally, you may want to add indexes or other constraints to the table .

 Conclusion
 This application provides a simple and effective way to implement real-time messaging functionality using AJAX and PHP.
 It is easy to use, and the installation process is straightforward.
 With this application, you can provide real-time messaging functionality to your users without the need for sockets, making it an ideal solution for websites that require real-time messaging functionality.